The 95.4 GeV di-photon excess at ATLAS and CMS: Numerical analysis

 Turning to the di-tau excess, we show in the bottom row of \reffi{fig:yyllbb} the parameter points passing the applied constraints in the \plane{\mu_{\gamma\gamma}}{\mu_{\tau\tau}}.
 As before, the colors of the points indicate the values of $\Delta \chi^2_{125}$.
 The black dashed lines indicate the region in which the di-photon excess and the di-tau excess are described at a level of $1\,\sigma$ or better, i.e.~$\chi^2_{\gamma\gamma} + \chi^2_{\tau\tau} \leq 2.3$, whereas the gray dot-dashed line corresponds to the preferred $1\sigma$ region based solely on the CMS result regarding the di-photon excess.

 In the lower left plot, showing the parameter points of the scan in type~II, one can see that there are no points within or close to the $1\,\sigma$ region.
-This finding is qualitatively unchanged as compared to the results of \citeres{Biekotter:2022jyr,Biekotter:2023jld}, where $\mu_{\gamma\gamma}^{\rm exp} = 0.6 \pm 0.2$ and $0.33^{+0.19}_{-0.12}$ were used, respectively.
+This finding \GWn{can be understood from the discussion in \refse{sec:quanti}.
+The conclusion that the two excesses cannot be simultaneously described in this case} is qualitatively unchanged as compared to the results of \citeres{Biekotter:2022jyr,Biekotter:2023jld}, where $\mu_{\gamma\gamma}^{\rm exp} = 0.6 \pm 0.2$ and $0.33^{+0.19}_{-0.12}$ were used, respectively.

 The lower right plot shows the parameter points passing the applied constraints from the scan in type~IV.
-One can observe that the values of $\mu_{\tau\tau}$ overall increase with increasing value of $\mu_{\gamma\gamma}$.
-The parameter points with the largest predicted values for the signal rates reach the lower edge of the black $1\,\sigma$ line, all points lie substantially below the central value of $\mu_{\tau\tau}^{\rm exp}$.
-Although larger values of $\mu_{\tau\tau}$ can heoretically be achieved in type~IV~\cite{Biekotter:2022jyr}, such parameter points are excluded by experimental bounds from recent searches performed by CMS for the production of a Higgs boson in association with a top-quark pair or in association with a $Z$~boson, with subsequent decay into tau pairs~\cite{CMS-PAS-EXO-21-018}.
-Consequently, a simultaneous description of both the $\gamma\gamma$ and the $\tau\tau$ excesses is possible only at the level of $1\,\sigma$.
-We note here that a better description of both the di-photon and the di-tau excess can be achieved assuming a pseudoscalar particle~\cite{Azevedo:2023zkg}, which is more weakly constrained by the limits assuming top-quark associated production (see also \citere{Iguro:2022dok}).
+One can observe that the values of $\mu_{\tau\tau}$ overall increase with increasing \GWn{values} of $\mu_{\gamma\gamma}$. \GWn{While some parameter points} reach the lower edge of the black $1\,\sigma$ line, \GWn{the new result for $\mu_{\gamma\gamma}$ worsens the simultaneous compatibility with the di-photon and the di-tau excess for the type~IV case as compared to the previous result for the di-photon excess that was based solely on the CMS result.
+Regarding the di-tau excess,} all points lie substantially below the central value of $\mu_{\tau\tau}^{\rm exp}$.
+Although larger values of $\mu_{\tau\tau}$ can theoretically be achieved in type~IV~\cite{Biekotter:2022jyr}, such parameter points are excluded by experimental bounds from recent searches performed by CMS for the production of a Higgs boson in association with a top-quark pair or in association with a $Z$~boson, with subsequent decay into tau pairs~\cite{CMS-PAS-EXO-21-018}. \TBB{In addition, in the S2HDM values of $\mu_{\tau\tau} \gtrsim 0.7$ are in tension with cross section limits from Higgs-boson searches at LEP \GWnn{for the decay of the Higgs boson} into a pair of $\tau$-leptons~\cite{Barate:2003sz, Biekotter:2022jyr}.} Consequently, a simultaneous description of the $\gamma\gamma$ and the $\tau\tau$ excesses is possible \GWn{at best} at the level of $1\,\sigma$.
+We note here that a better description of both the di-photon and the di-tau excess can be achieved \GWn{if $h_{95}$ is identified with a CP-odd state~\cite{Azevedo:2023zkg}, because such a scenario is less} constrained by the limits \GWn{arising from} top-quark associated production (see also \citere{Iguro:2022dok}).